 The January 2016 Medicaid Bulletin article, Enrollment Criteria for Ordering, Prescribing and Referring Providers has resulted in questions from providers regarding the referral/authorization process for Carolina ACCESS enrollees.
-‘Referring’ in the context of OPR (ordering, prescribing, referring) does not impact the current procedures or requirements related to Carolina ACCESS referral/authorization.
-Providers with questions concerning Carolina ACCESS referral/authorization procedures or the override process should contact their Regional Managed Care Consultant.
+"Referring" in the context of OPR (ordering, prescribing, referring) does not impact the current procedures or requirements related to Carolina ACCESS referral/authorization.
+Providers with questions concerning Carolina ACCESS referral/authorization procedures or the override process can contact their Regional Managed Care Consultant.

 NCTracks Provider Enrollment provides the online application and a checklist for provider qualifications and requirements.

 - Providers must provide services only after they are enrolled as an NC Medicaid or NC Health Choice (NCHC) provider.

 - Providers must submit their applications with a valid email address.

 - Application receipts will be acknowledged by email or by mail.

 - The Division of Medical Assistance fiscal agent, CSC, will communicate by email if missing or additional information is needed from providers.

 DMA will consider specific requests for retroactive effective dates if:

 - A customer has been granted retroactive eligibility